surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 ---
 **isRequired**

 An optional Boolean property.
 The default value is false.
-Set it to true, if you want to require from a user to set this property in the Survey Builder (Editor).
+Set it to true, if you want to require from a user to set this property in the Survey Creator.
 You may use “!” mark before property name as an alternative declaration.
 For example: “!name” or “!type”.

 ---
 **isSerializable**